Pieter-98/Netivity-Data-Science-Project/README.md

-"# Netivity Data Science project"
 #  Netivity Data Science project

-Note: The script currently used is filterAndUploadInCurrentDirectory.py
+Note: The script currently used is filterAndUploadInCurrentDirectory.py in the integrationTest folder